finos/rune-dsl/documentation/rosetta-modelling-component.md

 - `maximum` / `minimum`

 The `maximum` and `minimum` keywords return only a single value (for a given key).
 The value returned will be the highest or lowest value.
-The input type to the rule must be of a comparable basic data type e.g. date, time, number, string In the below example, we first apply a filter and extract a `rate` attribute.
+The input type to the rule must be of a [comparable type](#comparable-type).
+In the below example, we first apply a filter and extract a `rate` attribute.
 There could be multiple rate values, so we select the highest one.

 ``` Haskell
 filter when rule IsFixedFloat then